-Buttonbush (Cephalanthus occidentalis) is a deciduous shrub native to the eastern half of the U.S. It can be found growing naturally along creeks, ponds, lakes, and other fairly wet areas.
+Buttonbush (Cephalanthus occidentalis) is a deciduous shrub native to the eastern half of North America.
+It can be found growing naturally along creeks, ponds, lakes, and other fairly wet areas.
 Buttonbush can also be grown as a native ornamental in mostly sunny areas where the soil is on the moist side of medium to wet.
-This is one plant that doesn’t mind having its feet wet for a good portion of the year.
+In the summer it produces clusters of white flowers that are highly attractive to a wide variety of pollinators.

 Pollinators absolutely love buttonbush.
-Numerous butterflies including painted ladies, skippers, hoary edge butterflies, swallowtails, monarchs and fritillaries will drink nectar from the flowers.
+Hummingbirds and numerous butterflies including painted ladies, skippers, hoary edge butterflies, swallowtails, monarchs and fritillaries will drink nectar from the flowers.
 Honey bees and lots of different kinds of native bees will also eagerly visit the flowers.
-This is good news for beekeepers who are always looking for plants, especially shrubs or trees, which bloom during this time period and that are attractive to honey bees.
-Buttonbush is also a host plant for the titan sphinx moth, the hydrangea sphinx moth, and the royal walnut moth.
+After the flowers go to seed, waterfowl and many different types of songbirds will eat the nutlets that it produces.

 Backyard Ecology: Creating Space for Pollinators and Wildlife